THE LIVING COMPOSERS PROJECT

 Dam Sheon Hachol – The Hourglass Bleeds Still, string orchestra, 2002 (version of chamber work)

-Maim – Water, piccolo oboe (+ oboe, English horn), E-flat contrabass tubax (modified saxophone) (+ sopranino saxophone), electric guitar (+ steel guitar), viola, harpsichord (with two manuals tuned a quarter-tone apart) (+ piano), large orchestra (18 winds, 14 brass, 3 percussion, 50/60 strings), live electronics, 2002–06
+Maim – Water, piccolo oboe (+ oboe, English horn), E-flat contrabass tubax (modified saxophone) (+ sopranino saxophone)/fixed media, electric guitar (+ steel guitar), viola, harpsichord (with two manuals tuned a quarter-tone apart) (+ piano), large orchestra (18 winds, 14 brass, 3 percussion, 50/60 strings), live electronics, 2001–06 (its three sections may be performed separately: Maim zarim maim gnuvim – Strange Water Stolen Water, 2001; the memory of water, 2004; water of dissent, 2004–06)

-The Quiet, large orchestra in 3 groups (16 winds, 15 brass, timpani, 3 percussion, 50 strings), 2010
+The Crescendo Trilogy: The Quiet, large orchestra in 3 groups (16 winds, 15 brass, timpani, 3 percussion, 50 strings), 2010

-Zohar Iver – blind radiance, saxophone, electric guitar, piano, percussion, large orchestra in 3 groups (3 flutes, 2 oboes, 3 trumpets, 20 violins; English horn, 2 clarinets, 2 French horns, 2 trombones, 8 violas, 8 cellos; bass clarinet, 2 bassoons, contrabassoon, 2 French horns, bass trombone, tuba, 3 percussion, 6 double basses), 2011
+The Crescendo Trilogy: Zohar Iver – blind radiance, saxophone, electric guitar, piano, percussion, large orchestra in 3 groups (3 flutes, 2 oboes, 3 trumpets, 20 violins; English horn, 2 clarinets, 2 French horns, 2 trombones, 8 violas, 8 cellos; bass clarinet, 2 bassoons, contrabassoon, 2 French horns, bass trombone, tuba, 3 percussion, 6 double basses), 2011

-Esh – Fire, countertenor, English horn, clarinet, alto saxophone, large orchestra (4 flutes [all + piccolo], 2 oboes, bass clarinet, baritone saxophone, 2 bassoons, contrabassoon, French horn, 4 Wagner tubas, 4 trumpets, 3 trombones, bass trombone, contrabass tuba, harp, piano, organ, harmonium, harpsichord, 4 percussion, strings), 2012
+The Crescendo Trilogy: Esh – Fire, countertenor, English horn, clarinet, alto saxophone, large orchestra (4 flutes [all + piccolo], 2 oboes, bass clarinet, baritone saxophone, 2 bassoons, contrabassoon, French horn, 4 Wagner tubas, 4 trumpets, 3 trombones, bass trombone, contrabass tuba, harp, piano, organ, harmonium, harpsichord, 4 percussion, strings), 2012

 At the fringe of our gaze, clarinet, violin, viola, cello, piano, percussion, large orchestra (16 winds, 11 brass, timpani, 2 percussion, 56 strings), 2012–13